 He was created by animator Stephen Hillenberg and stars in a more than decade old, worldwide popular, eponymous television show.

-He has also appeared in a major motion picture in 2004 and over 30 video games.
+He has also appeared in a major motion picture in 2004, another one in 2015 and over 30 video games.

 He first aired on May 1, 1999.

 Spongebob is a yellow kitchen sponge with large blue eyes and a long thin nose.
 He has three eyelashes on each eye, three freckles on each cheek, and a recognizable pattern of holes.

 Animators dislike the number of details required to draw Spongebob such as his pattern of holes.
 A single mis-sized hole or miscount on eyelashes can make the character look odd.

 Spongebob also wears clothing only on the lower third of his body.
 He typically wears a white shirt with sleeves only on his shoulders, a red tie, tan shorts with a belt, and black shoes with knee socks.